Ateneo–La Salle rivalry: Football (soccer)

-Ateneo has 12 titles whereas La Salle has 6 in terms of total seniors' badminton collegiate championships.
-The last men's badminton crown for La Salle came in 2007 and for Ateneo in 2013.
-Ateneo also won championship titles in 1995, 1996, 2001, 2003, and 2011.
-In women's badminton, La Salle won in 2002, 2004, 2005, 2009, and 2017.
-Ateneo won in 2003, 2012, 2013, 2018, 2019, and 2022.

-Taekwondo and Poomsae

-In another popular collegiate sport, taekwondo, La Salle has 9 collegiate titles whereas Ateneo has no titles to date.
-In the juniors' division, Ateneo were 3-peat champions from UAAP Seasons 62 to 64.
-In poomsae, Ateneo has yet to win a title, whereas La Salle has 3 championships.

 Judo

-In judo, Ateneo has the upper hand with 8 collegiate titles while La Salle has 2.
+In judo, Ateneo has the upper hand with eight collegiate titles while La Salle has two.
 La Salle's men's team won their first title in 1992 while the women's team won their first title in 2013 which ended La Salle's 21-year title drought.
-La Salle almost won their first Judo championships in Season 71 with 3 gold medals and the Ateneo with 2.
+La Salle almost won their first Judo championships in Season 71 with three gold medals and Ateneo with two.
 Ateneo was able to clinch championships with bronze medals that boosted them to the overall championship.
 Ateneo also won the men's title in UAAP Season 78, and was declared co-champion in UAAP Season 80 with UST.
-In the juniors' division, Ateneo has 9 championships while La Salle has yet to win a title.
+In the juniors' division, Ateneo has nine championships while La Salle has yet to win a title.

 Swimming

-In collegiate swimming, La Salle has 17 titles versus Ateneo with 14 titles.
+In collegiate swimming, Ateneo leads with 18 titles compared to La Salle's 17.
 La Salle was twice 3-peat champion in the men's division in UAAP Seasons 53 to 55 and Seasons 63 to 65.
 La Salle was also back-to-back champions in the women's division in UAAP Seasons 65 and 66.
 In UAAP Season 85, the DLSU Lady Tankers ended their 19-year championship drought.
-Ateneo has won seven consecutive championships in the men's division in UAAP Seasons 77 to 85, and won three consecutive titles in the women's division in UAAP Seasons 80 to 82.
-In the juniors' division, La Salle has 9 NCAA titles and 4 UAAP titles for a total of 13 championship titles, while Ateneo won all 12 of its championship titles in the UAAP.
+Ateneo has won 10 consecutive championships in the men's division in UAAP Seasons 77 to 88, and won three consecutive titles in the women's division in UAAP Seasons 80 to 82.
+In the juniors' division, La Salle has nine NCAA titles and four UAAP titles for a total of 13 championship titles, while Ateneo won all 12 of its championship titles in the UAAP.